-Researchers in the Regenerative Medicine Transplant Research Program partner with stem cell biologists and researchers within the Center for Regenerative Medicine at Mayo Clinic to treat diseases using such novel therapies as stem cell therapy and bioengineering.
+Researchers in the Regenerative Medicine Transplant Research Program partner with stem cell biologists and researchers within the Center for Regenerative Biotherapeutics at Mayo Clinic to treat diseases using such novel therapies as stem cell therapy and bioengineering.

 Research focus areas

 General research areas being explored in the Regenerative Medicine Transplant Research Program include: